Super Nintendo / Famicom Architecture

 Speedy memory access

-Segmentation Fault
+The 16-bit Segmentation Fault

 (Lots of) more memory

-So, what can developers do with this?
-Anything they desire, really.
-WRAM is used to store variable information for the game.
-The greater the space, the more information can be stored and processed (thus, saving in catridge hardware).
-Bear in mind, however, the following sections in this article will show you that the Super Nintendo is a fairly complex machine (albeit its ‘simplistic’ CPU), I tend to call this console a ‘collection of mini-computers/subsystems’.
-Now, each subsystem may need data from the CPU.
-Thus, programmers may allocate part of WRAM to process that information, thereby justifying the need for 128 KB.
+However, as the following sections will demonstrate, the Super Nintendo is a fairly complex machine (albeit its ‘simplistic’ CPU).
+I tend to call this console a ‘collection of mini-computers/subsystems’.
+Each subsystem may need data from the CPU, meaning programmers may reserve portions of WRAM to process that information - thus justifying the need for 128 KB of memory.

 Graphics